 Getting Ready for An After School Activity

 I want the kids to be as self-sufficient as possible when it comes to getting ready for whatever after school activity we have planned next.
-So I have set up “kits” ( plastic bins ) for each activity for each child.
+So I have set up “kits” ( plastic bins This is an affiliate link: MomOf6 earns a commission if you purchase, at no additional cost to you. ) for each activity for each child.

 The key to making this kit system work is to make sure that the plastic bins get re-loaded with the gear once the kids return, and the clean uniforms are returned to the kits after they have been washed.

 Once you create an after school routine for kids, try these routines that have also worked for our family:

 - How to Create a Morning Routine for Kids